NetSPI/ESC/README.md

 * Threading
 * Finish data encryption
 * Create python/powershell script to decrypt encrypted exfiltrated data
+* Rewrite query function to be more flexible

 # Pending fixes
 * Crashes when you just type go